jasonkronemeyer/jasonkronemeyer.github.io/blog/index.md

 This is where I share discoveries, challenges, and insights from the frontier of **educational technology**, **community development through data**, and **intelligent infrastructure systems**.
 Whether you're an educator exploring AI integration, a researcher investigating smart buildings, or a community leader interested in spatial data applications, there's something here for you.

+{% include callout.html type="warning" title="A Note on These Posts" content="These blog posts emerge from my research notes, curiosities, and experiments.
+They represent my learning journey rather than definitive statements.
+I practice 'learning in public'—sharing works-in-progress, asking questions, and inviting dialogue.
+Your perspectives, corrections, and contributions are always welcome." %}

 ## Latest Explorations

 *From policy analysis to technical deep-dives, here's what I've been thinking about lately...*